Anmol-Shukla-20/Section_2_CSS/README.md

-This Repository contains details about CSS Implementation on HTMl documents.
+This Repository contains details about CSS Implementation on HTML pages which I learned and implemented as a part of web development Learning.